Tomorrow’s Treatments. Today.

 One of the final stages of the cancer research process, clinical trials seek to determine whether promising approaches to cancer prevention, diagnosis and treatment are safe and effective.
 And in so doing, researchers and patients alike are contributing to the body of knowledge in the fight against cancer.

-If you decide to enroll in a clinical trial, you’ll be made fully aware of what takes place.
-This is called informed consent.
-Before you sign a consent form, an investigator will explain the purpose of the trial, expected benefits, anticipated side effects or risks and what will be expected of you.
-This gives you an opportunity to ask any questions and to address concerns or anxieties about entering a clinical trial.
-If you decide to participate, you’ll sign a consent form and be enrolled.
+If you‘re considering a clinical trial, we’ll explain the purpose of the trial, the expected benefits, anticipated side effects or risks as well as what will be expected of you.
 Even if you sign a consent form, you can leave a clinical trial at any time without penalty.